-We all love some type of games.
-Even when we cannot participate in those games directly, we can always follow on the internet or support from the stands.
+We all love some type of game.
+Even when we cannot participate in those games directly, we can always follow them on the internet or support from the stands.
 Games are fun and enticing.
 However, sometimes they can be frustrating especially for those who are directly involved.

 Professionals are always expected to deliver, this sometimes takes the fun out of the games.
 For chess players, specifically, the game requires high focus levels and quick decision making abilities.

 The game is high-pressured and sometimes the stakes are too high.
 So, is chess still fun to play?
 We answer that question below.

 Is Chess Fun?